darkreapyre/Sandbox/README.md

 $ cd Sandbox
 $ mv /tmp/devenv-key.pem .
 ```
-Now that the `edge` node is ready, it can be leveraged to deploy any of the above mentioned architectures using a number of the deplyment options.
+Now that the `klauncher` node is ready, it can be leveraged to deploy any of the above mentioned architectures using a number of the deplyment options.
 The next sections will describe each of the possible architectures to choose as well as how to leverage the different deployment tools within each architecture.

+## Using the AWS CLI (CloudFormation)

+## Using Vagrant (VirtualBox)

+## Using Vagrant (EC2)

 ---
 # Traditional Iaas Architecture